Cattaraugus, New York: Economy

 The Cattaraugus-Little Valley Central School is the largest employer in the village.
 The school's only active campus is located at the former Cattaraugus Central School building in the northeast corner of the village on County Route 12; it was constructed in 1954 as a high school, then expanded in 1991 for an elementary school wing and again in 2011 to accommodate added students from the takeover of Little Valley Central School.
 A former elementary school, abandoned since 1992, is in the center of the village.

-Industry is a significant portion of the Cattaraugus economy, and two factories (one for the Chester-Jensen company and the other for lollipop stick manufacturer Setterstix) are located in the village; a third, Frank Ralphs (which manufactures composite panels), is located just south of the village line.
+Industry has historically been a significant portion of the Cattaraugus economy.
+The Chester-Jensen Company is located in the village.
+Setterstix, a lollipop stick manufacturer, was founded in the village and operated there until relocating to South Carolina in 2021.
+In 2025, Canadian manufacturer Daich Coatings agreed to purchase and reopen the former Setterstix facility.
 Outside of that, Cattaraugus's economy mostly capitalizes on its location far away from most major municipalities (the nearest city of more than 10,000 is more than 20 mi away in any direction).
 The only national franchise in Cattaraugus is a Dollar General, which opened in 2010.
-Other businesses include the Bank of Cattaraugus (founded 1882, considered the first bank in the region), P & C Gas Measurement Service, a Brooks Market grocery store (now closed), Jenny Lee Country Store (now known as "The Feed Mill"), Pritchard's Hardware, and the Corner Drug Store pharmacy.
-The village's only automobile dealership, Illig Chevrolet Pontiac, closed in 2008 as a result of the General Motors bankruptcy.
+Other businesses include the Bank of Cattaraugus (founded 1882, considered the first bank in the region) and Perky's Market, the local grocery store.